Mark Canha Preview, Player Props: Brewers vs. Cubs

 - Canha has 25 doubles, a triple, 11 home runs and 49 walks while hitting .260.

-- Canha has driven home a run in 41 games this year (30.8%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on four occasions..
+- Canha has driven in a run in 41 games this season (30.8%), including 13 games with more than one RBI (9.8%).
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.